When promoting your new or existing industrial products and services, nothing provides more credibility than a B2B case study.

 Q What’s the process and time frame for writing a case study?

 A) There are several steps.
 In the research phase, information is gathered about the featured product or service.
 I’ll contact your SMEs (subject matter experts) to get this vital info.
 During that phase, I’ll also contact the featured customer for an interview.
-I’ve got a field-tested set of questions and I prefer to do this personally on the phone… although you can sit in if you want.
+I’ve got a field-tested set of questions and I prefer to do this personally on Zoom or the phone… although you’re welcome to sit in if you want.
 Then, the writing begins.
-Once finished, the first draft is sent to you and to the featured customer for approval and suggested edits.
+Once finished, the first draft is sent to you and to the featured customer (important) for approval and suggested edits.
 Then, I make the edits and/or revisions and send it to you for final approval.
 The entire process can take from two weeks to a month to complete, depending on the cooperation and availability of all parties involved.

 Q Are case studies really that effective?